 As a Catholic school, St. Paul's High School takes its mission of service to the Catholic community in Manitoba seriously.
 However, St. Paul's High School also welcomes boys of other religious traditions, especially those who practice their faith.
 Last year, students accepted into grade 9 came from the following faith communities: Anglican, United, Lutheran, Christian Orthodox, Mennonite, Evangelical Christian, Jewish, Islamic, Hindu, and Sikh.

-The interview stage of the admissions process takes place from early February until the end of March.
+The interview stage of the admissions process takes place from mid-February until the end of March.
 The admissions committee will meet in early April to make its decisions.
 The applicant will then receive one of three possible letters indicating: that he has been accepted; that he is being asked to take a place on our waiting list; or, that he has not been accepted.

 In any given year an unknown number of students who are accepted to St. Paul's may immediately decline the invitation to attend, change their mind through the course of the spring and summer, move away, or otherwise become unable to accept the place being offered.
 In addition, although St. Paul's has a very low attrition rate, the number of existing students in each grade who will not be returning to St. Paul's varies from year to year.
 Any of the above circumstances may enable St. Paul's to offer a place to a student on our waiting list.